Want Change In Education? Look Beyond The Usual Suspects (Like Finland)

 That's why Rebecca Winthrop of Brookings asked the question "Can We Leapfrog?"
 In other words, she says, "How quickly can we transform both what and how children learn?"

 Leapfrogging as a concept is often associated with technology.
 Countries in sub-Saharan Africa, southeast Asia and elsewhere adopted mobile communications without ever having extensive landline or telegraph networks.
 Kenya is a world leader in mobile payments because the system came in before people had formal bank accounts or credit cards.
-Social goals like sustainability can leap forward too.
+Social goals like sustainability can leap forward, too.
 This summer the nation of India, where car ownership is far behind the U.S., announced a goal to sell only electric vehicles by 2030.
 China is leading the world in both production and installation of solar power.

 But schooling is fundamentally a human enterprise.